trelo-bifteki/jquery-playground/README.md

-# Simple jquery playground
+# Untitled corp demo page

+## About

-This is a simple playground
+This is a playground for creating demo pages.
+It includes the following
+technologies:

+* webpack
+* Sass
+* Babel